jruels/chef-essentials/labs/02-first-cookbook/index.md

 ## Interacting with cookbooks
 Now let's interact directly with cookbooks instead of providing a path to a recipe to `chef-client`.

 We have a workstation we would like to setup, it must have:
-Installed packages:
 	* Git
 	* tree
 	* ntp